CameronMeyer07/landing-page/README.md

 I spent 2 hours on the first attempt at the "hero" section.
 I was unhappy and started over completely.

 As time went on, I started feeling better about how I'm progressing and using the structure of html and dressing it with css.

+The information part of the landing page came along a bit smoother as I referenced back to some material more often to ensure I do things right.